top of page

 Spider-Man 2 Xbox

-Treyarch 100% nails the open-world format first try.
-Spider-Man for PS4 really only improved the graphics and story.
-The thrilling gameplay is all here 14 years prior and the web-swinging is still the best.
-Has endless challenges and an epic endgame arena.
+Treyarch 100% nails the open-world format on the first try.
+Spider-Man for PS4 really only improved over the graphics and story.
+The thrilling gameplay is all here fourteen years prior and the web-swinging is still untopped.
+It has endless challenges and an epic endgame arena.

 Release: Jun 28, 2004